Local Base Change via Tate Cohomology: Introduction

-Before giving an overview of the proof of Theorem \ref{mainthm} we want to emphasize the importance of Shintani correspondence in our work.
-His work was fundamental for the development of cyclic base change in the local setting, as described by Arthur and Clozel in \cite{AC}, chapter 1, section 6.
-In fact, to prove theorem \ref{mainthm} in the unramified case one fundamental step is to rephrase Shintani's correspondence (over $\overline \Ql$) in terms of a matching of modular representations (see Theorem \ref{charscorresp}). \\ Notice that the theorem makes no mention of the ramification of the cyclic extension, but in fact the ramified case and the unramified one are intrinsically different and we prove the statement separately in each case.
+Before giving an overview of the proof of Theorem \ref{mainthm} we want to emphasize the importance of the Shintani correspondence for our purposes.
+Shintani's seminal work was fundamental for the development of cyclic base change in the local setting, as described by Arthur and Clozel in \cite{AC}, chapter 1, section 6.

-The unramified case is handled by lifting a similar statement for representations of $\Gl{n}$ over the residue fields: here we are inspired by a well-known results of Shintani (\cite{Sh}) which gives a bijection between irreducible representations $\tilde \pi$ of $\GL{n} {\F{q}}$ and irreducible representations $\tilde \rho$ of $\GL{n} {\F{q^l}}$ which are Galois-fixed.
-This bijection holds with $\overline \Ql$-coefficients and is given in terms of characters, making use of a generalization of the norm map.
+In fact, to prove theorem \ref{mainthm} in the unramified case one fundamental step is to rephrase the Shintani correspondence (as in \cite{Sh}), which gives a bijection between irreducible $l$-adic representations $\tilde \pi$ of $\GL{n} {\F{q}}$ and irreducible $l$-adic representations $\tilde \rho$ of $\GL{n} {\F{q^l}}$ which are Galois-fixed, in terms of a matching of modular representations (see Theorem \ref{charscorresp}).
+The bijection that Shintani discovered is given in terms of characters, making use of a generalization of the norm map - we recall it in the Notation section.

-We show that in the cuspidal case (when we see both characters of $\tilde \pi$ and $\tilde \rho$ as valued in the integral closure of $\Zl$), the Shintani correspondance may be realized as in the theorem: taking Tate cohomology of any stable $\overline \Zl$-lattice in the underlying space of $\tilde \rho$ with respect to the natural $\Frob_q$-action on $\GL{n}{ \F{q^l}}$ yields a representation of $\GL{n} {\F{q}}$ valued in $\overline \Fl$, and this coincides (up to a Frobenius twist) with the reduction $\mod l$ of $\tilde \pi$.
+We show that in the cuspidal case (when we view both characters of $\tilde \pi$ and $\tilde \rho$ as valued in the integral closure of $\Zl$), the Shintani correspondence may be realized as in our main theorem: taking Tate cohomology of any stable $\overline \Zl$-lattice in the underlying space of $\tilde \rho$ with respect to the natural $\Frob_q$-action on $\GL{n}{ \F{q^l}}$ yields a $\mod l$ representation of $\GL{n} {\F{q}}$, and this coincides (up to a Frobenius twist) with the reduction $\mod l$ of $\tilde \pi$.
 This is proved explicitly, by computing characters of $\tilde \pi$ and $\tilde \rho$ and showing that the Brauer characters of the two modular representations match.